OpenEvalProject/evals/manuscripts/elife-66835/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/66835/elife-66835-fig4-v2.jpg)

-**Figure 4.:** VMH neurons promotes negative energy balance.(a–c) Body weight, food intake, and water intake of chow-fed Lepr-only controls injected with AAV-hSYN1-fDIO-tTA and AAV-TRE-DIO-hM3Dq-mCherry (black lines; VEH n = 5; CNO n = 8) and LepRbCreVMH-Dq mice (red lines n = 8 both conditions) receiving 2 days normal drinking water (days 0–2), followed by 3 days exposure to CNO-laced drinking water (days 2–5), followed by an additional 2 days of normal drinking water.
+**Figure 4.:** (a–c) Body weight, food intake, and water intake of chow-fed LeprCre-only controls injected with AAV-hSYN1-fDIO-tTA and AAV-TRE-DIO-hM3Dq-mCherry (black lines; VEH n = 5; CNO n = 8) and LepRbVMH-Dq mice (red lines n = 8 both conditions) receiving 2 days normal drinking water (days 0–2), followed by 3 days exposure to CNO-laced drinking water (days 2–5), followed by an additional 2 days of normal drinking water.
 Onset and termination of CNO treatment are denoted by vertical lines in each panel.
 Vehicle controls (dashed red and black lines) did not receive CNO on days 2–5. (d) Comparisons between body weight (closed black circles) and food intake (gray squares) over time in LepRbVMH-Dq animals.
 Data is presented as mean ± SEM.
-Significance was determined by linear mixed model; ***p<0.001 between CNO and VEH LepRbVMH-Dq animals. #p<0.05, ###p<0.001 between CNO and VEH Lepr-only Control animals.CreFigure 4—source data 1.
+Significance was determined by linear mixed model; ***p<0.001 between CNO and VEH LepRbVMH-Dq animals. #p<0.05, ###p<0.001 between CNO and VEH LeprCre-only Control animals.

 Hence, the use of our dual recombinase-dependent tTARGIT AAV system permitted us to determine that LepRbVMH neuron activation increased energy expenditure and decreased food intake during the inactive phase, suggesting the diurnal control of energy balance by LepRbVMH neurons.